 - Learn more

 - Boost credibility

 - See more work or more clients

 Best Hacks to Improve Productivity as a Programmer

 If you’re spending your day looking and feeling busy but with nothing to show at the end, here are some simple tweaks that may help boost your productivity:

 1. Get Enough Rest

 Sounds counterproductive, doesn’t it?
 And top of our list too?
 A programmer’s life entails sitting at your desk for long hours, logical thinking, and a tremendous amount of concentration.
-Some developers put in 12 plus hours of work regularly, leaving them exhausted and ultimately burned out.
+Some developers put in 12 plus hours of work regularly, leaving them exhausted, and ultimately, burned out.
 In fact, losing just two hours of sleep is similar to becoming intoxicated.
-How are you supposed to produce high-quality code under such circumstances?
+So, how are you supposed to produce high-quality code under such circumstances?